Donders-Institute/dicom-dataflow/docker/README.md

 This service set makes use of the containers organised in the following sub-directories:

-- `docker/base`
+- `docker/base`: basic container with pre-installed tools/libraries/packages/modules
-- `docker/orthanc`
+- `docker/orthanc`: the [Orthanc](http://www.orthanc-server.com) server
-- `docker/wlbroker`
+- `docker/wlbroker`: the DICOM worklist broker
-- `docker/cal2wl`
+- `docker/cal2wl`: the cron job converting calendar bookings to DICOM worklist

-These containers are orchestrated by the docker-compose file `docker/docker-compose-dicomdf.yml`.
+They are orchestrated by the docker-compose file `docker/docker-compose-dicomdf.yml`.

 ### 1. docker host requirements